Akshat55/Order-Assembly-Line/README.md

 **Customer Orders** - handles each customer order passing through the assembly line
 **Managers** - manages the tasks, customer orders and items passing through the assembly line
 **Assembly Line** - manages the processors that constitute the assembly line
-**Test Suite** - executes the assembly line simulator for realistic data
+**Source** - executes the assembly line simulator for realistic data

+Compilation & Exection **(Using GCC - Not visual studio compiler, everything has to be in the current file)**:
+Navigate to the directory where the project resides using the CLI.

+> g++ \*.cpp -std=c++0x

+This will create Order-Assembly-Line executable.
+Enter the following to run the executable.
+> Order-Assembly-Line "TaskList_Malformed.dat" "CustomerOrders_Malformed.dat" "ItemList_Malformed.dat" "|"

 ### UML Diagram